Get the Recipe

-The dish starts out just like most potato gratins: sliced potatoes.
-The concept of a Hasselback potato with the ridges all cut into a single intact potato is neat, but it's not particularly practical, nor, as it turns out, is it the optimal way to get the most crisp edges in your dish.
+The dish starts out just like most potato gratins: with sliced potatoes.
+The concept of a Hasselback potato, with the ridges all cut into a single intact potato, is neat, but it's not particularly practical.
+Nor, as it turns out, is it the optimal way to get the most crisp edges in your dish.
 What we really want is to stack together many slices of potato that vary in size, so as to create plenty of bits that stick in and out.
 More surface area for better crisping.
 As it turns out, this also greatly reduces the amount of fiddly prep work required.

-That cream not only adds flavor and moisture, but it also keeps the potato slices from sticking together as they cook.
-Without it, starches released by slicing the potatoes swell up, sucking up extra moisture and turning the interior of the casserole gluey and starchy instead of creamy and tender.
+That cream not only adds flavor and moisture, but also keeps the potato slices from sticking together as they cook.
+Without it, starches released when the potatoes are sliced swell up, sucking up extra moisture and turning the interior of the casserole gluey and starchy instead of creamy and tender.

 Here's where we turn things on their

-head side: rather thank stacking sliced potatoes horizontally like in a traditional gratin, I pack them into a greased casserole dish standing on their edges, working my way around the perimeter of the dish and packing it all in tightly.
+head side: Rather than stacking the sliced potatoes horizontally, as in a traditional gratin, I pack them into a greased baking dish standing on their edges, working my way around the perimeter of the dish and packing it all in tightly.
 Because potatoes vary wildly in exact shape, you end up with tons of little nubby bits sticking out all over the top surface.

 Nubby bits that will hopefully crisp up as they cook.